khushaljethava/khushaljethava.github.io/_posts/2026-03-30-Fine-Tuning-LLMs-with-Python.md

 Common reasons to fine-tune:

 - **Consistent output format** — The model learns your exact expected response structure.
 - **Domain knowledge** — Medical, legal, or financial terminology and reasoning patterns.
+For retrieval-based approaches instead, see [RAG with Python](/posts/RAG-with-Python-Retrieval-Augmented-Generation/).
 - **Tone and style** — Match your brand voice or documentation style.
 - **Cost reduction** — A fine-tuned smaller model can outperform a larger general model on your specific task, at lower inference cost.